tensorflow/models/community/README.md

 This repository provides a curated list of the GitHub repositories with machine learning models and implementations powered by TensorFlow 2.

-**Disclosure**: Contributing companies or individuals are responsible for maintaining their repositories.
+**Note**: Contributing companies or individuals are responsible for maintaining their repositories.

 ## Models / Implementations